markusfinell/finell.dev/src/blog/2025-01-21-checking-boxes.md

 ---
 title: Checking boxes
 description: There's nothing better than checking off a physical box.
 With a pen.
 On paper.
+preamble: There's nothing better than checking off a physical box.
+With a pen.
+On paper.
 ---

 I got a bullet journal for my birthday the summer of 2023.
 I did some journaling, some scribbling, some forgetting about it.
 For a while, used it when I played cards with my wife to keep track of the score.